AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

   However, if there is only the binary program and no source code available, then standard `afl-fuzz -n` (non-instrumented mode) is not effective.

-  The following is a description of how these binaries can be fuzzed with afl++
+  The following is a description of how these binaries can be fuzzed with afl++.

 ## TL;DR:

   qemu_mode in persistent mode is the fastest - if the stability is high enough.
-Otherwise try retrowrite, afl-dyninst and if these fail too then standard qemu_mode with AFL_ENTRYPOINT to where you need it.
+Otherwise try retrowrite, afl-dyninst and if these fail too then try standard qemu_mode with AFL_ENTRYPOINT to where you need it.

   If your target is a library use examples/afl_frida/.